docfate111/blog/_posts/2021-05-28-SLUBoverflow.md

 This bug is kind of useless except if the specific driver is present, the debugfs is enabled, and the debugfs is somehow accessible to not root users.
 I didn't have the gaming laptop or GPU for this specific driver so I just copied the vulnerable function and function it is used in into QEMU for exploiting.
 The vulnerability was introduced somewhere in the Linux Kernel 5.8-rc2 branch and fixed in [5.14.15](https://patchwork.freedesktop.org/patch/461554/?series=96341&rev=2).
 I found it by auditing the source for a long time and reported it to AMD.
 They fixed the bug quickly and found other places it was present.
+I also reported it to MITRE and they assigned in the CVE.

 # Vulnerability